ursalaan/change-impact-forecaster/README.md

 Change Impact Forecaster is a backend service that evaluates the **risk and operational impact of production changes before they are deployed**.

-It is designed as a **change-management and SRE decision-support tool**, not an outage prediction system.
-The focus is on **explainability and auditability**: every score is derived from explicit rules, and every assessment clearly shows *why* a change was classified the way it was.
+It acts as a **change-management and SRE decision-support tool**, not an outage prediction system.
+Scoring is deterministic and fully explainable — every result shows exactly *why* a change is considered risky.

-The goal is simple: surface risk early so teams can make safer deployment decisions before something breaks.
+The goal is simple: make risk visible early so teams can ship safely.

 ---

 ## Why this exists

-Most production incidents are not mysterious failures.
-They usually come from **predictable, high-risk changes**, such as:
+Most incidents aren’t caused by mysterious failures.
+They come from **predictable, high-risk changes**, such as:

-- deployments made out of hours or on weekends
+- deployments out of hours or on weekends
 - weak or missing rollback plans
 - unclear service dependencies
-- large blast-radius changes deployed in a single step
+- large blast-radius releases shipped all at once

-These risks are obvious in hindsight but rarely evaluated consistently beforehand.
+These risks are usually obvious in hindsight, but rarely assessed consistently beforehand.

-This project provides a **structured, repeatable way to reason about change risk**, helping teams slow down, challenge assumptions, and reduce avoidable incidents before deployment.
+This project provides a **structured, repeatable way to evaluate change risk** before deployment.

 ---

 ## What the service does

-The service exposes a single endpoint:
+The API exposes a single endpoint:

 ```
 POST /assess
 ```

-It accepts structured change metadata (environment, change type, services touched, timing, rollback readiness, and monitoring strength) and returns:
+Given structured change metadata, the service returns:

-- a **risk score (0–100)**
+- risk score (0–100)
-- a **risk level** (low / medium / high)
+- risk level (low / medium / high)
-- a **dependency-aware blast radius**
+- dependency-aware blast radius
-- a fully **explainable assessment**

-The system supports human judgement rather than attempting to replace it.
+- contributing risk factors and weights
+- mitigations and assumptions
+- confidence level

+All decisions are **rule-based and auditable**, not black-box predictions.

 ---